 1. Know the real costs and what you might be able to get state help with.

 Before you start speaking to providers of care services it is helpful to have a general understanding of what care usually costs and what parts you can sometimes get for free.
-Remember the family solicitor or financial advisor will not always know the answers on this question.
+Remember the family solicitor or financial adviser will not always know the answers to this question.